Independent Bank Group (NASDAQ:IBTX) PT Lowered to $46.00

-Several other brokerages also recently issued reports on IBTX.
-Raymond James upped their price objective on Independent Bank Group from $56.00 to $59.00 and gave the company an “outperform” rating in a research report on Wednesday, January 24th.
-Piper Sandler downgraded Independent Bank Group from a “neutral” rating to an “underweight” rating and reduced their price objective for the company from $48.00 to $38.00 in a research report on Wednesday.
-Keefe, Bruyette & Woods upped their price objective on Independent Bank Group from $53.00 to $55.00 and gave the company an “outperform” rating in a research report on Wednesday, January 24th.
-Stephens restated an “overweight” rating and issued a $55.00 price objective on shares of Independent Bank Group in a research report on Tuesday.
-Finally, Truist Financial reduced their price objective on Independent Bank Group from $58.00 to $52.00 and set a “buy” rating on the stock in a research report on Monday, April 1st.
-Two analysts have rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $50.83.
+A number of other analysts have also issued reports on IBTX.
+Truist Financial decreased their target price on shares of Independent Bank Group from $52.00 to $46.00 and set a buy rating on the stock in a research report on Thursday, April 25th.
+Hovde Group decreased their target price on shares of Independent Bank Group from $53.00 to $46.00 and set a market perform rating on the stock in a research report on Wednesday, April 24th.
+Raymond James raised their target price on shares of Independent Bank Group from $56.00 to $59.00 and gave the stock an outperform rating in a research report on Wednesday, January 24th.
+Piper Sandler lowered shares of Independent Bank Group from a neutral rating to an underweight rating and decreased their target price for the stock from $48.00 to $38.00 in a research report on Wednesday, April 24th.
+Finally, Stephens restated an overweight rating and set a $55.00 target price on shares of Independent Bank Group in a research report on Tuesday, April 23rd.
+Two investment analysts have rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of Hold and an average target price of $48.33.

-Independent Bank Group (NASDAQ:IBTX – Get Free Report) last posted its earnings results on Monday, April 22nd.
-The bank reported $0.63 earnings per share for the quarter, beating the consensus estimate of $0.57 by $0.06.
-The company had revenue of $119.10 million for the quarter, compared to analyst estimates of $121.39 million.
-Independent Bank Group had a return on equity of 4.99% and a net margin of 10.96%.
-Independent Bank Group’s revenue was down 15.3% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $1.07 earnings per share.
-Analysts predict that Independent Bank Group will post 2.88 EPS for the current fiscal year.
+Independent Bank Group (NASDAQ:IBTX – Get Free Report) last released its quarterly earnings results on Tuesday, April 23rd.
+The bank reported $0.63 EPS for the quarter, beating the consensus estimate of $0.57 by $0.06.
+The business had revenue of $119.10 million for the quarter, compared to analyst estimates of $121.39 million.
+Independent Bank Group had a net margin of 10.96% and a return on equity of 4.97%.
+The company’s quarterly revenue was down 15.3% on a year-over-year basis.
+During the same period in the prior year, the business earned $1.07 earnings per share.
+Equities analysts expect that Independent Bank Group will post 2.63 earnings per share for the current fiscal year.

 Hedge Funds Weigh In On Independent Bank Group

-Large investors have recently modified their holdings of the company.
-GAMMA Investing LLC purchased a new position in shares of Independent Bank Group in the 4th quarter worth about $47,000.
-NBC Securities Inc. purchased a new position in shares of Independent Bank Group in the 3rd quarter worth about $55,000.
-Signaturefd LLC raised its holdings in shares of Independent Bank Group by 49.8% in the 3rd quarter.
-Signaturefd LLC now owns 1,513 shares of the bank’s stock worth $60,000 after purchasing an additional 503 shares during the period.
-PNC Financial Services Group Inc. raised its holdings in shares of Independent Bank Group by 51.3% in the 3rd quarter.
-PNC Financial Services Group Inc. now owns 2,727 shares of the bank’s stock worth $108,000 after purchasing an additional 925 shares during the period.
-Finally, Callahan Advisors LLC purchased a new position in shares of Independent Bank Group in the 3rd quarter worth about $201,000.
-77.90% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in IBTX.
+FMR LLC boosted its holdings in shares of Independent Bank Group by 12.6% in the 3rd quarter.
+FMR LLC now owns 3,711,543 shares of the bank’s stock valued at $146,792,000 after purchasing an additional 414,666 shares during the last quarter.
+Adage Capital Partners GP L.L.C. purchased a new position in shares of Independent Bank Group in the 3rd quarter valued at $6,326,000.
+First Dallas Securities Inc. purchased a new position in shares of Independent Bank Group in the 3rd quarter valued at $3,996,000.
+Dimensional Fund Advisors LP raised its stake in shares of Independent Bank Group by 1.9% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 2,114,470 shares of the bank’s stock valued at $107,588,000 after acquiring an additional 40,112 shares during the period.
+Finally, The Manufacturers Life Insurance Company raised its stake in shares of Independent Bank Group by 4.9% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 770,665 shares of the bank’s stock valued at $39,211,000 after acquiring an additional 35,806 shares during the period.
+Institutional investors and hedge funds own 77.90% of the company’s stock.

 Independent Bank Group, Inc, through its subsidiary, Independent Bank provides various commercial banking products and services to businesses, professionals, and individuals in the United States.
 It accepts various deposit products, including checking and savings accounts, demand deposits, money market accounts, and certificates of deposit.